A test for directional-linear independence, with applications to wildfire orientation and size: Discussion

-The immediate application of the test to the entire wildfire orientation and size dataset makes possible the detection of dependence between these two variables, for both two--dimensional or three--dimensional orientation.
+The application of the test to the entire wildfire orientation and size dataset makes possible the detection of dependence between these two variables, for both two-dimensional or three-dimensional orientation.
 The same conclusion holds for watershed orientation and total area burnt.
 A detailed study of each watershed allows for a more specific insight into the problem.
-The evidence of independence between fire size and fire orientation in some watersheds, suggests that an event--based analysis (such as the work of \citet{Barros:2012p1135}) should yield results similar to those that would be expected from an area--based analysis.
+The evidence of independence between fire size and fire orientation in some watersheds suggests that an event-based analysis (such as the work of \citet{Barros:2012p1135}) should yield results similar to those that would be expected from an area-based analysis.
 On the other hand, detection of dependence between fire size and orientation in watersheds with uniform orientation \citep{Barros:2012p1135} highlights cases where there may be a mixture of orientations.
 In such cases, an analysis taking fire size into account might find evidence of preferential orientation in fire perimeters.
-In watersheds where fire events show preferential orientation (non--uniform distribution) and there is dependence between size and orientation, fire orientation distributions are structured in relation to fire size, especially considering the typically asymmetric nature of fire size distributions, dominated by a small number of very large events \citep{strauss}.
-In these cases, an area--weighted analysis of fire perimeter orientation might lead different results than those found by \citet{Barros:2012p1135}.
-When altitude is included in calculus of the PC1 in $\R^3$, it highlights the negative relation between fire slope and size, which is mostly due to the fact that larger fires present flatter PC1.
-Slope has a skewed distribution, with low mean value and a relatively long right tale.
-Thus, while small fires may be entirely located in high slopes, it is unlikely for large fires to occur over consistently steep areas.\\
+In watersheds where fire events show preferential orientation (non-uniform distribution) and there is dependence between size and orientation, fire orientation distributions are structured in relation to fire size, especially considering the typically asymmetric nature of fire size distributions, dominated by a small number of very large events \citep{strauss}.
+In these cases, an area-weighted analysis of fire perimeter orientation might lead to different results than those found by \citet{Barros:2012p1135}.
+When altitude is included in calculation of the PC1 in $\R^3$ it highlights the negative relation between fire slope and size, which is mostly due to the fact that larger fires present flatter PC1.
+Slope has a skewed distribution, with low mean value and a relatively long right tail.
+Thus, while small fires usually occur on high slopes, large fires on consistently steep areas are unlikely.\\